 Pisco Porton smells a little like wine, but with strong enough fumes to open your sinuses.
 Surprisingly, it tastes a lot smoother than it smells.
 There’s still a burn, but it didn’t make me cough and sputter.
 The taste was otherwise much like the smell – grape, with hints of something a little bit sharp and exciting, like a not-so-sweet apple.
 I actually really liked the flavor.

 The mouthfeel is extremely light, as you’d expect with something this potent.
 The aftertaste is nice – mostly sweet, with those grape and apple notes.
 This is a nice spirit for sipping.

 It’s also worth noting that in the case of the Pisco Porton brand, the bottle itself is pretty special.
 There’s a picture on the inside of the back which shows through the clear brand and the front of the bottle, creating a sort of 3D effect.
 I tried to capture it with the camera here, but it doesn’t really convey the effect.
-Not that packaging is the most important thing, but when you’re considering a bottle to present as a gift, it can be a consideration.
+Not that packaging is the most important thing, but when you’re considering a bottle to present as a gift for a cocktail lover, it can be a consideration.